top of page

 PALMER TOWNSHIP

 The regular meeting of the Palmer Township Board was called to order at 7:00 p.m. at the Palmer Township Hall, with Chairman Ganz, Supervisor Demeules, and Supervisor Wipper present.
-Also present were, Amy Bragelman Township Clerk, and Roger Johnson Treasurer.
+Also, present was Amy Bragelman Township Clerk, and Roger Johnson Treasurer.
 The meeting was opened with the Pledge of Allegiance.

 Treasurer’s Report: Roger Johnson read the balances from the Treasurer's report.
 Supervisor Demeules made a motion to approve the Treasurer’s Report.
 Supervisor Wipper seconded the motion.
 The motion carried unanimously.